 To craft an effective product strategy, it’s important to first understand the current state of the product (features, experience, customer perception, customer benefits, competitor comparison, differentiation), the business strategy and goals (who do we want to be when we grow up) and the external market conditions impacting the product (what external factors help or hinder our ambitions.
 How can we mitigate external risks and/or take advantage of external support).

-What are the elements of product strategy?
+What are the elements of a good product strategy?

-Good product strategy can only be created with some key constructs to support it and inputs to shape it.
+A good product strategy can only be created with some key constructs to support it and inputs to shape it.